cadbox1/cadell.dev/content/drafts/kapa-notes/draft2-taking-notes-is-broken.md

 ---
-title: Writing Notes Is Broken
+title: Taking Notes Is Broken
 date: "2022-05-26"
 ---

-I've been writing notes for a long time.
-I've hand-written them, typed them, used multiple apps and strategies but something still doesn't feel right.
+I've been taking notes for a long time.
+I've hand-written them, typed them, used multiple apps, and strategies but something still doesn't feel right.
 Something's missing.

-I write notes because I can't remember everything, and remembering things can be helpful.
-Switching to digital notes fundamentally changed this.
-Searching through notes is a game changer but it's also required because recalling digital notes is very different to recalling hand-written notes.
-I can barely remember anything I type whereas writing notes by hand almost commits them to memory, so I rarely need to search through them.
+I take notes because I can't remember everything and remembering things can be helpful.
+Digital notes sound perfect for this problem but I've found there's more to it.
+Searching through digital notes is a game changer, but it's also required because recalling digital notes is completely different to hand-written notes.
+I can't remember anything I type yet hand-writing notes almost commits them to memory, so I rarely need to search through them.

-Discoverability is the most important part of digital notes.
-If you can't find them then you may as well have not written them because you're not going to remember them.
+Discoverability is the most important aspect of digital notes for this reason.
+If you can't find your notes then writing them is useless because you're not going to remember them.
+It's almost like someone else wrote the notes you're searching through and I think this is how we should think about digital notes.

+Every notes app I've used seems to miss this fundamental concept. [ up to here ]

 There's two main ways to discover notes - topically and chronologically.

-I don't think any app does both well.

 [ previous content ]